 Here’s an overview of what must happen to each of them:

-• Bones must get stronger to support you falling from boulder problems and flying into the wall after a fall on sports routes.
+- Bones must get stronger to support you falling from boulder problems and flying into the wall after a fall on sports routes.
 The bones of your feet need to become resilient against the altered specific forces of wearing climbing shoes.
 Furthermore, your bones need to resist the novel forces tendons transmit from the muscles.
 Mainly the tendons that connect the upper limb muscles to the finger, hand, lower arm, and upper arm bones.

-• Ligaments must become stronger and more resilient to stretching to be solid in end ranges.
-This applies mostly to the hips and shoulders.
+- Ligaments must become stronger and more resilient to stretching to be solid in end ranges.
+Most importantly the annular ligaments of the fingers so you don’t get pulley injuries.

-• Tendons need to become stiffer to efficiently transfer force from muscle to bone.
+- Tendons need to become stiffer to efficiently transfer force from muscle to bone.
 They also need to become stronger to deal with higher loads.
 This applies mostly to the tendons that connect to the muscles of the upper extremity with a strong emphasis on those that connect to the muscles in the forearm and hand.

-• Muscles need to get stronger throughout your entire body but mostly those of the fingers, arms, shoulders, and core.
+- Muscles need to get stronger throughout your entire body but mostly those of the fingers, arms, shoulders, and core.

-• Rock climbing taxes your cardiovascular system mostly in the forearms, hands, and fingers.
+- Rock climbing taxes your cardiovascular system mostly in the forearms, hands, and fingers.
 It’s unlikely therefore that you will ever obtain your maximum heart rate while rock climbing.
 Your cardiovascular system must deliver plenty of oxygen to the muscles in your forearms and transport waste products away.
 The more efficiently this process works, the better you can keep on climbing.

 The most important question now is of course, how long does it take for these tissues to adapt?